zhuorantan/EquationLayout/README.md

 Define AutoLayout constraints with equations and inequalities.
 Inspired by [Stevia](https://github.com/freshOS/Stevia).

-WARNING: This package is for experimental purpose only.
+WARNING: This package is for experimental purposes only.
 It is not designed for production use.

 ## Documentation